tryolabs/unicef-geospatial/README.md

 ### Installing dependencies

 This project is run using Docker and Docker Compose.
-Ensure you have Docker Desktop (or Docker Engine with the Compose plugin) installed on your system.
-Docker will handle the installation of all necessary dependencies, including the Google Cloud CLI, as defined in the `Dockerfile` and `docker-compose.yml` files.
+Ensure you have Docker installed on your system.
+Docker will handle the installation of all necessary dependencies

 You will also need to set up the required secrets as detailed in the "Secrets" section below.